juju4/velociraptor-offline-collections/README.md

 Collector_velociraptor-v0.6.7-linux-amd64 config show > LinuxTriage.yaml
 ```

-You can also do the same from web frontend of velociraptor server.
+You can also do the same from web frontend of velociraptor server (Server Artifacts menu: paper plane icon).
 Generate files will be available in web interface or locally in ${velociraptor_home}/clients/server/collections/

+You may need to download artifacts pack from [Artifact Exchange](https://docs.velociraptor.app/exchange/) to get more artifacts.

 ## Transfer data